 To get your medical treatment paid for by your job’s workers’ compensation insurance, you must go to the doctor chosen by the insurance company.
 It’s the law.
 And usually, it works out okay.

 Generally, you must also do what those providers say, meaning you attend appointments and undergo all treatment as ordered.
 If you strongly disagree with your treatment or the doctor’s assessment of your injury, you may be able to get a second opinion.
-Getting a second opinion can be tricky and the insurance company may not like it, so you should discuss that option with an attorney before taking any action.
+Getting a second opinion can be tricky, so you should discuss that option with an experienced workers' comp attorney before taking any action.
 The reason is this: if you unjustifiably refuse treatment, your benefits will stop.

 There are very limited exceptions to this rule, like when the insurance company forces you into multiple visits with different doctors to “doctor shop” for an opinion that you’re not hurt.
 Of course, there’s also an exception for emergency treatment where you have no time to get a referral from the insurance company.